 An earlier version of this article referenced vodka, which can often have an alcohol percentage around 40 percent, rather than alcohol with at least 70 percent alcohol.

-What else can you do with vodka beside mixing a bang-up martini?
-Use it for green cleaning your countertops, faucets, bathroom tile and mirrors.
-With its high alcohol content, vodka kills mold and mildew and disinfects well.
-Plus, it’s fantastic for shining fixtures.
+What else can you do with liquor with a high-alcohol percentage besides mixing a bang-up bevvy?
+Use it for green cleaning your countertops, faucets, bathroom tile, and mirrors.
+Spirits with an alcohol percentage of 70 or above can kill mold and mildew and disinfects well.

-The smell of vodka dissipates quickly, and when you add natural essential oils, which have antiviral, antifungal and antibacterial properties, a fresh scent lingers.
+The smell of a high-alcohol spirit, such as Everclear, dissipates quickly, and when you add natural essential oils, which have antiviral, antifungal, and antibacterial properties, a fresh scent lingers.

 Essential oils even provide some health benefits while you clean.
-For example, lavender calms the nervous system.
-Because they come directly from plants, essential oils are environmentally friendly and biodegradable, which makes them friendly for the Earth and you.
+For example, lavender can calm the nervous system.
+Because they come directly from plants, essential oils are environmentally friendly and biodegradable, which makes them friendly for the earth and you.

 Give this all-purpose “cleaning cocktail” a try the next time you clean your home.
-No need for the expensive vodka—the cheap variety works just fine.
+No need for the expensive liquor—the cheap variety works just fine.